 Amphotericin B is active against a wide range of yeasts and fungi: Candida Albicans, Histoplasma capsulatum, Cryptococcus neoformans, Blastomyces dermatitidis, Coccidioidesimmitis, Torulopsis, Rhodotorula, Aspergillus and Sporothrix, etc. It does not have any anti-bacterial property.
 It is the most effective drug for resistant cases of kala azar and mucocutaneous leishmaniasis.

 Nephrotoxicity is the most important side effect.
-Acute reactions may be triggered with symptoms consisting of chills, fever, aches and pain, nausea, vomiting and dyspnoea lasting for one hour, probably due to the release of cytokines.
-To reduce the side effects and improve the tolerability of infusion, lipid complex, colloidal dispersion and small unilamellar vesicles formulation have been introduced.
+Acute reactions may be triggered with symptoms consisting of chills, fever, aches and pain, nausea, vomiting and dyspnea lasting for one hour, probably due to the release of cytokines.
+To reduce the side effects and improve the tolerability of infusion, formulations of lipid complex, colloidal dispersion and small unilamellar vesicles have been introduced.

 Important: Irreversible renal toxicity can result in prolonged administration (more than 4g cumulative dose).

 AmBisome (liposome based), Amphotec (complex of amphotericin B and cholesteryl sulfate), Abelcet (consists of amphotericin B complexed with two phospholipids) are the lipidic formulations available to reduce the renal toxicity of the conventional amphotericin B; however, these are very costly.